Functional Memory

 Memory as Safety Foundation

 The Functional Memory System serves as a critical safety mechanism within Amigo's comprehensive safety framework.
-By maintaining perfect recall of safety-critical information through L3's constant availability, the system ensures that safety decisions always consider complete context with proper clinical interpretation.
+By striving for perfect recall of safety-critical information through L3's constant availability, the system ensures that safety decisions always consider complete context with proper clinical interpretation.

 This manifests in several ways: